 The five accounting courses will cover topics in financial, managerial, and tax accounting, advanced audit and a capstone in financial accounting theory and research.
 Courses with a management or economics prefix will cover information systems, quantitative methods, managerial economics, advanced financial management and electives.
 See bulletin descriptions for each of these courses MS in Accounting Course Listing

 Earning an M.S. in Accounting provides the following benefits:

 Enhanced preparation: Fifth-year graduates will arrive in the workplace with a superior level of skills and knowledge.
 This frequently translates to more rapid advancement and enhanced career prospects.

 Career planning flexibility: Professional mobility requires a CPA license or the ability to become licensed.
 Many states which already have 150-hr. requirements will not provide reciprocity for out-of-staters who possess only 120 hours.
 Lack of a 150 can adversely affect promotions contingent on a transfer, plans to move out of state, or advancement prospects in a market which includes some 150-hr. jurisdictions (e.g. metro NYC).

 Shortened experience requirement: Masters graduates need only one year of work in order to meet the experience requirement.

 Performance on the CPA exam: There is a growing body of evidence which shows significantly enhanced pass rates for fifth-year students.

 Financial support for the graduate students will consist of need-based financial assistance packages available to all students.
-These include Stafford and Perkins loans, College-work study employment, and TAP (if the students are full-time). http://financialaid.geneseo.edu/#Grad%20Student
+These include Stafford and Perkins loans and College-work study employment. http://financialaid.geneseo.edu/#Grad%20Student

 Starting in the spring 2014 semester a limited number of graduate assistantships will be available.
 Matriculated students should contact the program director, Dr. Harry Howe, for additional information.